craig-harvey/councilBusInfo/README.md

-# When's My Next Bus - Alexa Skill
+# When's My Next Bus

+This project hooks into the Brisbane City Council's translink APIs to relay the next bus times for certain stops.
+There are 2 interfaces:
+ - Alexa Skill
+ - Webpage

+## Alexa Skill

-This is a simple app that connects into the Brisbane translink API to get the next bus estimated time (real-time).
-Only works on a pre-configured specific bus stop.
+Skill that accesses the translink API to give the next estimated bus time.

-If a bus number is supplied, it will give the info for that specific bus, otherwise it will return the estimated time for the next bus to stop at the designated stop id.

-**Examples**
+Currently, only the phrase 'Alexa, when's my next bus?' works for the 375 bus at the woolworths paddington stop.

+**TO DO**
+Add a variable so it can check the next time for a certain bus, for example:
 > 'Alexa, when's the next 377'
 >
 > -> "The next 377 bus is in 5mins"